Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Large Language Models (LLMs)

 The most prominent category of \glspl{fm} are \glspl{llm}, which focus on the text modality and are built upon the transformer architecture~\cite{vaswani2017attention}.
-The transformer consists of an encoder-decoder structure featuring Multi-Head Attention and Feedforward Neural Networks (FFN).
-Multi-head attention enables the model to capture diverse contextual dependencies by attending to different parts of the input simultaneously, while the FFN projects these representations into a shared feature space.

-A key advancement toward self-supervised learning came with the introduction of static word embeddings~\cite{mikolov2013efficient}, laying the groundwork for pre-trained language models.
-This led to context-aware models like GPT~\cite{radford2018improving}, BERT~\cite{devlin2019bert}, and T5~\cite{raffel2020exploring}, which replaced static embeddings with dynamic representations and learned directly from unlabeled text.
-The release of GPT-3 marked a significant turning point.
-With 175B parameters and training on a massive corpus~\cite{brown2020language}, it demonstrated generalization and few-shot learning abilities, significantly reducing the need for task-specific fine-tuning compared to earlier models like GPT-1 (117M parameters) and GPT-2 (1.5B parameters).
+A defining characteristic of these models is their use of self-supervised learning, where they learn language representations by predicting masked or missing parts of text from large-scale unlabeled corpora.
+This paradigm has enabled models to capture rich contextual and semantic information without the need for manual annotation.
+The foundation for this approach was laid by static word embeddings~\cite{mikolov2013efficient}, which evolved into pre-trained language models such as GPT~\cite{radford2018improving}, BERT~\cite{devlin2019bert}, and T5~\cite{raffel2020exploring}.
+These models replaced static embeddings with dynamic, context-aware representations learned directly from text.
+The release of GPT-3, with 175B parameters~\cite{brown2020language}, marked a major milestone in self-supervised language modeling by demonstrating strong generalization and few-shot learning capabilities, significantly reducing the need for task-specific fine-tuning compared to earlier generations. \revB{The historical evolution of text-only pre-trained language models and \glspl{llm} is summarized in Figure~\ref{fig: LLM_timeline}.}

-A key driver of \glspl{llm} progress has been the rise of large-scale AI accelerators (e.g., NVIDIA A100, Google TPU), enabling efficient training of massive models.
 OpenAI's 2020 scaling laws~\cite{kaplan2020scaling} showed that \glspl{llm} performance improves predictably with increased model size, data, and compute, fueling the trend toward ever-larger foundation models.
 However, DeepSeek~\cite{bi2024deepseek} challenged this assumption by demonstrating that data quality and alignment matter as much as scale.
-Through supervised fine-tuning on synthetic expert data and reinforcement learning via Group Relative Policy Optimization (GRPO), they trained smaller models that achieved competitive performance.
+Through supervised fine-tuning on synthetic expert data and reinforcement learning via \gls{grpo}, they trained smaller models that achieved competitive performance.

-Recently, \glspl{llm} have been integrated throughout the \glspl{ad} pipeline~\cite{wu2025multi, zhu2024will, li2024large}, encompassing both modular and end-to-end architectures.
-Their reasoning and inference capabilities, along with their adaptability to task-specific objectives through the text modality, contribute to enhanced robustness, interpretability, and adaptability in autonomous systems.